-Institutional and partner contributions
+Institutional and partner organization contributions

-Stage 2—Formal Application: Applicants invited to submit a formal application are required to demonstrate that they have already begun to confirm the 35 per cent minimum additional cash and/or in-kind contributions, and to indicate how they will secure the remaining resources during the life of the grant.
-The administering institution will be required to submit reports documenting both the engagement of their partners and their progress in meeting the requirements for partner contributions.
+Stage Two—Formal Application: Applicants invited to submit a formal application are required to demonstrate that they have already begun to confirm the 35 per cent minimum additional cash and/or in-kind contributions, and to indicate how they will secure the remaining resources during the life of the grant.
+The administering institution will be required to submit reports documenting both the engagement of their partner organizations and their progress in meeting the requirements for partner organization contributions.
 By the mid-term evaluation (halfway through the grant period), the minimum contribution of 35 per cent over and above the budget requested from SSHRC at the time of the formal application must be confirmed for the remainder of the award period.
 In the event that this amount is not secured by that time, SSHRC will withhold the remaining grant payments until it receives confirmation that the minimum additional contributions have been secured.

 For more information, please see the SSHRC Guidelines for Cash and In-kind Contributions.

 Evaluation and Adjudication

 Partnership Grant applications are adjudicated, and available funds are awarded, through a competitive process.
 SSHRC is committed to ensuring high-quality adjudication of all proposals.

 For general information on SSHRC’s adjudication process, see Merit Review.

 Applications for Partnership Grants are adjudicated as follows: